JordanEisinger/data_science_projects/README.md

 ## Hello!
-I'm Jordan and welcome to my Python Data Science (DS) Repository! 👋🏻
+Welcome to my Data Science (DS) Repository! 👋🏻

-This is a repo full of python DS projects that I work on for freelance clients and for fun! 😄
+This repo is full of fun and interesting DS projects that I work on in my free time 😄 For right now, these are all replication of projects I have found online.

-#### About Me:
+#### Little About Me:
-- 💼 I work as a Data Scientist for an online dating company 💕
+- 💼 I work as a Data Scientist for an online dating website 💕
 - 🌱 Currently learning a bit of everything!
 - 🎸 When I'm not doing data things, I play guitar in a rock band!
-- 🗓 2021 Goal: I'm new to GitHub, so my goal for the remainder of 2021 is to learn as much as I can going into 2022!
+- 🗓 2022 Goal: I'm new to GitHub, so my goal for the remainder of 2022 is to learn as much as I can!

 ## Connect with me!
 [<img align="left" alt="jordaneisinger | LinkedIn" span title="LinkedIn" width="25px" src="https://img.icons8.com/color/48/000000/linkedin.png"/>][linkedin]